FloridaPlayers/Documents/Constitution.md

 ### Section 3 — Production Selection Committee

 This committee shall consist of the Production Manager, who shall serve as the chair, the Assistant Production Manager and six (6) students to be elected by the Florida Players Voting Membership.
 It is highly recommended that these six (6) shall be: a graduate performance student, a graduate production student, an undergraduate performance student, and undergraduate production student, an undergraduate stage manager and a dance student.
 These selection committee members shall be appointed by the artistic director and production manager and approved by a majority vote of the executive board.
 This is to ensure that those choosing the season are those who the Artistic director believes will carry out the artistic vision of the company while making their selections.
-The artistic director will be allowed to sit-in on selection committee hearings to give input about the artistic vision of the theater.The faculty advisor shall serve as ex-officio member of this committee.
+The artistic director will be allowed to sit-in on selection committee hearings to give input about the artistic vision of the theatre.The faculty advisor shall serve as ex-officio member of this committee.
 The main duty of the Production Selection Committee shall be to select the Florida Players Production Season as outlined in Article XIII of this Constitution.
 Elections for the Production Selection Committee must occur no later than the third general body meeting of the fall semester.
 In selection committee chair is to find a suitable substitute for that category – the Assistant Artistic Director and/ or the Artistic director may step in at the discretion of the Production Selection Committee Chair.The duties of selection committee shall be as follows:

 1. To read all proposals and plays and come prepared to the selection committee hearing ready to discuss each proposal.
 2. To uphold the constitution when making selections.